compulim/react-define-as-custom-element/README.md

 There are some key differences between React component and a custom element:

-- All props must be an optional string
+- Attributes in custom elements are optional, must be of type string, and not limited to subset of strings
-  - Attributes are optional and must be of type string
+  - Therefore, props in React component must be optional strings too and expect caller to pass unsupported or invalid values
 - When using shadow DOM, the shadowed element (denoted by the [`slot` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/slot)) are virtually relocated (a.k.a. shadowed) to the [`<slot>` placeholder element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot)
   - The parent of the shadow DOM is the custom element, and not the `<slot>` element
-  - Events propagated from the shadow DOM will not available to the `<slot>` element or its ancestor up to the custom element
+  - For example, events propagated from the shadow DOM will not available to the `<slot>` element but only to the root of the custom element
 - When updating multiple attributes/props synchronously
-  - For Web Component, browser will call `attributeChangeCallback` multiple times, component must support eventual consistency
+  - For custom elements, browser will call `attributeChangeCallback` multiple times, component must support eventual consistency
-  - For React component, all props changes will be updated in a single render call
+  - For React component, all props changes will be updated at once
-  - `defineAsCustomElement()` always batch attribute changes into a single React render call using [`queueMicrotask`](https://developer.mozilla.org/en-US/docs/Web/API/Window/queueMicrotask)
+  - `defineAsCustomElement()` always batch multiple synchronous attribute changes into a single React render call using [`queueMicrotask`](https://developer.mozilla.org/en-US/docs/Web/API/Window/queueMicrotask)

 ### Given major differences between React and custom element, why should I still wrap it?